 Raspados are shaved ice flavoured with pretty much anything you can think of they are then eaten plain or doused with condensed milk.

-Refrescos and bebidas in other words soft drinks and drinks.
-These are some of the Yucatecan favorites:
+Refrescos and bebidas, in other words, soft drinks and drinks.
+These are some of the Yucatecan favourites:

 Tepache, also known as pineapple “beer” is a Mexican drink made from fermenting the fruit, peel and juice of pineapples.

-Jamaica pronounced Ha Mai Ka this is the result of steeping the deep purple flowers of a type of hibiscus in sugar syrup, which becomes a deep sweet and tart tea or “juice”.
+Jamaica pronounced Ha Mai Ka this is the result of steeping the deep purple flowers of a type of hibiscus in sugar syrup, which becomes a deeply sweet and tart tea or “juice”.

 Horchata is a traditional Mexican beverage made with rice.
-It is flavored with lime and cinnamon and sweetened with sugar.
-Since it does not contain milk, it will not spoil as easily as a dairy containing beverage.
+It is flavoured with lime and cinnamon and sweetened with sugar.
+Since it does not contain milk, it will not spoil as easily as a dairy-containing beverage.